anou/iftheme-docs/plugins/lightbox-plus/readme.txt

 = 2.4.5 =
 * Updated compatibility with WordPress 3.3
-* Updated ColorBox to version 1.3.19
+* Updated Colorbox to version 1.3.19
  * Fixed bug related to using the 'fixed' property.
  * Optimized the setup procedure to be more efficient.
  * Removed $.colorbox.init() as it will no longer be needed (will self-init when called).
  * Removed use of $.browser.
- * Fixed a regression where Flash content displayed in ColorBox would be reloaded if the browser window was resized.
+ * Fixed a regression where Flash content displayed in Colorbox would be reloaded if the browser window was resized.
- * Added safety check to make sure that ColorBox's markup is only added to the DOM a single time, even if $.colorbox.init() is called multiple times.
-This will allow site owners to manually initialize ColorBox if they need it before the DOM has finished loading.
+ * Added safety check to make sure that Colorbox's markup is only added to the DOM a single time, even if $.colorbox.init() is called multiple times.
+This will allow site owners to manually initialize Colorbox if they need it before the DOM has finished loading.
  * Updated the example index.html files to be HTML5 compliant.
  * Changed the slideshow behavior so that it immediately moves to the next slide when the slideshow is started.
  * Minor regex bug fix to allow automatic detection of image URLs that include fragments.